 - What should happen next?

-- Which rows need attention this week?
+- Which rows need attention today?

 | Table | What one row means | Typical fields |